SioKCronin/website/content/about.md

 draft = false

 +++
-Siobhán is an engineer, writer, and public speaker with a passion for scaleable infrastructure, machine learning, and emergent collective intelligence.
+Siobhán is an engineer, artist, and public speaker with a passion for scaleable infrastructure, machine learning, and emergent collective intelligence.

 She began her career researching how humans learn at Harvard's Lab for